What is the application process?

 What support is offered to help us find work after the programme?

 We provide ongoing support to our DNWC alumni after graduation, through our mentorship programme, potential paid writing roles, and ongoing membership to our Facebook community, where we post remote writing job opportunities, writing and digital nomad tips and advice, and chat about life being a digital nomad writer with our growing community of remote writers.

 Our programme has recently expanded to cover a full 6 months.
 The full 6-month programme gives students time to learn, adjust, and fully grow from their experience.

-We offer one-on-one mentoring and coaching in exchange for word count -- so, for example, if students want us to review/edit a pitch or an article they're planning on submitting to a professional publication, we will do so in exchange for a fair amount of word count equivalent.
-Ie. One pitch review = one article written.
-One article review = one article written.
+We offer one-on-one mentoring and coaching in exchange for word count — so, for example, if students want us to review/edit a pitch or an article they're planning on submitting to a professional publication, we will do so in exchange for a fair amount of word count equivalent.

-You partake in group discussions and make yourself available to offer advice to new students (essentially, remain part of our writing community)
+They can partake in group discussions and make themselves available to offer advice to new students (essentially, remain part of our writing community).

 And the end goal would be that you would get a paid writing within 2 months.